 Kol Ami — The Northern Virginia Reconstructionist Community

-Reaching the age of Bar or Bat Mitzvah is a major milestone in the life of a child, their family, and the entire congregation.
+Reaching the age of B-Mitzvah is a major milestone in the life of a child, their family, and the entire congregation.
 Whether or not a child has a ceremony marking their coming of age, we as a community take great joy in watching them grow up in the community, attend JCEP, join us at services, and become more and more at home with Jewish living.
 After achieving the status of Bar or Bat Mitzvah, we encourage our teens to become madrichim/coaches in our Hebrew school, to join our Pizza and Talmud class, and to plan other fulfilling milestones as they grow older.

 Kol Ami is committed to treating each child as an individual.
 Accordingly, we will be using the term B-Mitzvah, to be inclusive of children who identify as male, female, non-binary, and queer.
 Our intent is for all of our B-Mitzvah kids to feel that they have reached a spiritually meaningful time, have achieved something special, and are on the way to greater Jewish knowledge and involvement.
 As a community, we aim to support preteens and their families along the way, through Kol Ami’s trademark warmth, flexibility, and acceptance of individual and family differences.
 In 2022, we launched the B-Mitzvah program of Moving Traditions, which works with families across the country to explore the changes in status and responsibilities that come with teenage-hood.